jberkel/sms-backup-plus/README.md

 ## <a name="beta">Beta testing

-If you want to help beta testing, follow the instructions [here][beta-link].
+If you want to help beta testing, visit the [Play Store beta page].
 You will be asked to opt in to the beta program (you can leave it at any time).

 Once opted in your device will automatically update to the latest beta which might have bug fixes and features not found in the currently released version.

-Alternatively you can download an APK and install it manually from [Github releases][releases] (however, you won't get automatic updates this way).
+Alternatively you can download an APK and install it manually from [Github releases][] (however, you won't get automatic updates this way).

-There is a also a [community][] on Google+ where SMS Backup+ is discussed, it is no longer required to join it in order to get automatic updates.
+There is a also a [Google+ community][] where SMS Backup+ is discussed, it is no longer required to join it in order to get automatic updates.

 ## <a name="contributing">Contributing</a>